Permutation matrix generation

 print(f"c[{i}][{result[i]}] = {c[i][result[i]]}")

 We use the Easy Solver to find a solution of h.
-The time limit for searching is set to 1.0 seconds by passing a parameter dictionary to search().
+For an Easy Solver object solver for h, the time limit for searching a solution is set to 1.0 seconds by passing time_limit=1.0 to search().
+The resulting permutation is stored in result, and the selected c[i][j] values are printed in turn.
 The output of this program is as follows:

 Result : [3, 1, 2, 0]